To him who overcomes… (Rev. 2:7b)

 Spiritual warfare for the Christian is less about shouting at the devil and more about believing that Jesus is Lord over whatever situation we face.
 Unbelief says we must engage the enemy and fight for the victory, but faith declares that Jesus has already won.
 Unbelief cowers before the name of the adversary, whether it’s disease, debt, or depression.
 But faith exalts the Name that is above every name.

-Extracted from Paul’s new book, Letters from Jesus: Finding Good News in Christ’s Letters to the Churches.
+Extracted from Paul’s award-winning book, Letters from Jesus: Finding Good News in Christ’s Letters to the Churches.